michael-rubel/livewire-best-practices/README.md

 ---
 ### 🧵 Keep component nesting level at 1
 If you had a Livewire component (0) that includes another Livewire component (1), then you shouldn't nest it deeper (2+).
 Too much nesting can make a headache when dealing with DOM diffing issues.

 ---
-### 🌳 Always set up root element
-Livewire requires a [root element](https://laravel-livewire.com/docs/2.x/troubleshooting#root-element-issues) to be present in each component.
-Simply put, you should always write code inside `<div>Your Code Here</div>`.
-Omitting this structure will lead to a lot of problems with updating components.

----
 ### 🗺️ Use Route Model Binding to fetch the model